Siemenc/KHIO-Workshop-information-and-logistics/README.md

 Disadvantages:
 - Vacuum leaks when milling a lot of slots
-- No easy way to lign up the material along the axis
+- No easy way to lign up the material along the origin

 ## Moving the machine: